labri-progress/SGX-DCAP-Quote-Generation-Dockerfile/docs/index.rst

 major topic.

 | In order to bring a solution, Intel created a new Instruction Set Architecture: SGX.
-| It allows creating private memory areas which can't be read or modified by the system,
+| It allows creating private memory areas **called enclaves** which can't be read or modified by the system,
   these areas as encrypted, and only decrypted in the CPU to limit the attack surface to the hardware:

 .. image:: graphs/1enclaves.svg